SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 - You will receive a number **n** as an input:

 - Print the combinations which meet the following requirements:
-  - When you split the number into two pairs and add the first digit to the second one of each pair - the result equals **n**
+  - when you split the number into two pairs and add the first digit to the second one of each pair - the result equals **n**
-  - When you add the first two, the result should be divisible by **n** without a remainder
+  - when you add the first two, the result should be divisible by **n** without a remainder

 # Example
 | **Input** | **Output** |